mqttiotstuff/MyMQTTNodeIOT/hardware/SimpleDevice04/index.md

 Measuring the consumption is about :
 70-80 mA in measuring the air
 down to 5mA in sleep mode for 10 mins

+battery lifetime is by now about a week.